Representing Yourself in Court Can be a Terrible Mistake

 Why You Need a Criminal Defense Lawyer

 The overarching reason why you need to work with a criminal defense lawyer is that you do not have an intimate understanding of the criminal justice process in the way that one does.
 You can read about what to say and do on the internet and you can discuss your case with friends, but when you enter the courtroom without an experienced lawyer, you are at a significant disadvantage compared to the others in the room.
 If you did not go to law school, you do not have the skills to effectively assess the strength of the case, to write a strong motion or counterclaim, or to negotiate with a prosecutor using your understanding of the case’s strength.

 With a fairly minor charge, like a traffic violation, it can make sense to go to court on your own.
 With this type of charge, you are only facing a fine and perhaps a few points on your driver’s license.
 There is no threat to your liberty or your future opportunities with a speeding or other minor traffic charge.
 When you are facing a criminal charge, the stakes are much higher.
 Saying the wrong thing or presenting yourself in an unflattering light in court can hurt your case, resulting in you having to spend time in jail, pay steep fines, or face other criminal penalties like probation or having to pay restitution.

 Work with a Miami Criminal Defense Attorney

-If you have been charged with a criminal offense, you have the right to have an attorney defend your case.
+If you have been charged with a criminal offense, you have the right to have an lawyer defend your case.
 Use that right.
-To get started on your case’s defense with an experienced Miami criminal defense attorney, contact Ratzan & Faccidomo, LLC today to schedule your free initial consultation with a member of our team.
+To get started on your case’s defense with an experienced Miami criminal defense lawyer, contact Ratzan & Faccidomo, LLC today to schedule your free initial consultation with a member of our team.